Alfred E. Mann: Philanthropy

 Mann established Alfred E. Mann Institutes for Biomedical Engineering at the University of Southern California (USC), known as AMI/USC ($162 million); at Purdue University known as AMI/Purdue ($100 million); and at the Technion known as AMIT ($104 million) are business incubators for medical device development in preparation for commercialization.
 The Institutes are essentially fully funded.
 Three other universities were in late stage discussions as of 2006.
 AMI was founded in 1998 when Alfred Mann made his first $100 million gift to USC, a major private research university in Los Angeles.
 The total gifted endowment for AMI/USC is $162 million since then.

 The Alfred Mann Foundation for Biomedical Engineering is charged with selecting, establishing and overseeing the institutes, similar to AMI at USC and at other research universities.

 Mann was a Life Trustee of the University of Southern California.

 Founded in 1985, the Alfred Mann Foundation has several core aims.
 It aims to work with scientists and research organizations to find bionic solutions for people suffering from debilitating medical impairments.

 As an alumnus of UCLA, he tried to make a substantial monetary gift to his alma mater to fund a bioengineering institute.
 However, the donation failed over Mann's desire to retain control over patents and patent revenues generated by the institute.
 The $162 million gift eventually went to USC, a private institution that agreed to his terms.

 On March 16, 2007, Purdue University received a $100 million endowment from the Mann Foundation for Biomedical Engineering.
 The endowment was the largest research gift ever at the university and created the Alfred Mann Institute at Purdue.
 However, AMI Purdue was closed and the unspent portion of the $100 million endowment from the MANN Foundation was rescinded in early 2012.

 Personal life

-Mann has been married four times and has seven children.
-His first wife was Beverly Mann.
-They divorced in 1957 and had three sons together: Brian Mann, Howard Mann and Richard Mann.
-His second wife was Linda Mann.
-They divorced in 1973 after 6 years of marriage and had three children together: Carla Mann Woods, Alfred Mann Jr. and Kevin Mann.
-His third wife was Susan Kendall; they divorced in 1997.
-In 2004, he married his fourth wife, Claude Mann.
-He adopted her daughter, Cassandra, from a previous marriage.
-His wife, Claude, was born in a concentration camp during World War II.
-Her father, a diplomat - who was active in the French Resistance - had been imprisoned for hiding Jews from Nazi soldiers.
-Her mother who spoke several languages and was a translator for the German Government fell in love with Claude's father and helped him escape with their baby back to France.